SilviaAmAm/tf_hackathon/README.md

 The workshop will use python 3 and TensorFlow 1.6.
 You can find instructions on how to install TensorFlow [here](https://www.tensorflow.org/install/).

-The powerpoint and pdf slides for the tutorial part of the Hackathon are in the "Presentation" folder.
-If you don't have powerpoint, you can see the comment box for the slides in the online powerpointslides version, which can be found [here](https://docs.google.com/presentation/d/1bZUQVG-qvrTJEMgAYk59rG8Ux4b3Bpmmku4Q3GfxJyw/edit?usp=sharing).
-Note that the equations get messed up in the online powerpoint slides.
+The powerpoint and pdf slides for the tutorial part of the Hackathon are in the [Presentation](./Presentation) folder.

 ## Timetable